1. Config Options

 lockStatus: locked|unlocked

-If this feature is enabled then clients that support this feature will allowing its user to switch between Proteus and the MLS protocol provided the user is listed ini protocolToggleUsers
+If this feature is enabled then clients that support the MLS feature will allow its user to switch between Proteus and the MLS protocol provided the user is listed in protocolToggleUsers

 .
 The default protocol that clients will create new conversations with is specified in defaultProtocol